gillian-smith/fft-project/README.md

 # fft-project
-MATLAB code for a project on the Fast Fourier Transform
+MATLAB code for a project on the Fast Fourier Transform.
+The report can be found at https://github.com/gillian-smith/fft-project/blob/master/report.pdf.

 # Usage